-Interactive Co mplexity Transaction Code Code Detail Code Mod 1 Mod 2 Mod 3 Mod 4 Rate Code Detail Code Mod 1 Mod 2 Mod 3 Mod 4 Rate Interactive Complexity Interactive complexity (List separately in addition to the code for primary procedure) 90785 \$0.00 Interactive complexity (List separately in addition to the code for primary procedure) 90785 TG \$0.00 Unit Value 1 Encounter Service Definition Counseling.
-This modifier is used 1.
-Communication with the interest and therefore delivery of control of the sentinel event and/of the sentinel event and of the sentinel ev Evidence/disclosure of a sentinel event and mandated report to a third party (e.g., abuse or neglect with report to state agency) with initiation of discussion of the sentinel event and/or report with the individual and supporters.
-Use of play equipment, physical devices, interpreter or translator to overcome significant language barriers (when individual served is not fluent in same language as practitioner, or when the individual has not developed or has lost expressive/receptive communication skills necessary for interactive Admission Criteria Continuing Stay Criteria Discharge Criteria Clinical Exclusions These elements are defined in the ne specific compa nion ser vice to w hich thi s modifier is anchored to in reporting/cl aims subm nission.
+Interactive Co mplexity Transaction Code Code Detail Code Mod Mod Mod Mod Rate Code Detail Code Mod Mod Mod Mod Rate Interactive Complexity Interactive complexity (List separately in addition to the code for primary procedure) 90785 I 2 3 4 \$0.00 Interactive complexity (List separately in addition to the code for primary procedure) 90785 TG 2 3 4 \$0.00 Unit Value 1 Encounter • Service Definition Interactive Complexity is not a direct service but functions as a modifier to Psychiatric Treatment, Diagnostic Assessment, Individual Therapy, and Group Counseling.
+This modifier is used when: Communication with the individual participant/s is complicated perhaps related to, e.g., high anxiety, high reactivity, repeated questions, or disagreement and therefore delivery of care is challenging.
+Caregiver emotions/behaviors complicate the implementation of the IRP.
+Evidence/disclosure of a sentinel event and mandated report to a third party (e.g., abuse or neglect with report to state agency) with initiation of discussion of the sentinel event and/or report with the individual and supporters.
+Use of play equipment, physical devices, interpreter or translator to overcome significant language barriers (when individual served is not fluent in same language as practitioner, or when the individual has not developed or has lost expressive/receptive communication skills necessary for interactive participation in the intervention).
+Admission Criteria Continuing Stay Criteria Discharge Criteria Clinical Exclusions These elements are defined in the ne specific : compai nion serv vice to w hich thi s modifier is anchored to in reporting/cl aims subn nission.

 1. When this code is submitted, there must be: a.
 Record of base service delivery code/s AND the Interactive Complexity code on the single note; and Documentation b.
 Evidence within the multi-code service note which indicates the specific category of complexity (from the list of items 1-4 in the definition above) Requirements utilized during the intervention.
 2. The interactive complexity component relates only to the increased work intensity of the psychotherapy service, but does not change the time for the psychotherapy service.
 1. This service may only be reported/billed in conjunction with one of the following codes: 90791, 90792, 90832, 90834, 90837, 90853, and with the following Reporting and Billing codes only when paired with 90833 or 90836: 99201, 99211, 99202, 99212, 99203, 99213, 99204, 99214, 99205, 99215.
 Requirements 2.
-This Service Code paired with the TG modifier is only used when the complexity type from the Service Definition above is categorized under Item 4 AND an requirements interpreter or translator is used during the intervention.
+This Service Code paired with the TG modifier is only used when the complexity type from the Service Definition above is categorized under Item 4 AND an Requirements interpreter or translator is used during the intervention.
 So, if play equipment is the only complex intervention utilized, then TG is not utilized.
 3. Interactive Complexity is utilized as a modifier and therefore is not required in an order nor in an Individualized Recovery/Resiliency Plan.